JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 If you're here, I'll guess that you're familiar with what GitHub Apps are.
 They're an "actor" on GitHub, and can authenticate in two distinct ways:

-* As itself, as an app
+* As itself, as an app.
+Used for collecting stats about the app, or for access information about a particular installation.
 * As an installation.
 When you install an app on an account (a user or an organization), that creates an installation.
 Each installation has a unique `id` (the aforementioned payload value), and we can use that to create an API access token.

 Usually, when your Probot app calls `context.github...`, `github` is an authenticated `Octokit` client that uses an **installation token**.
 We can get one of these _installation tokens_ from GitHub, using a JSON Web Token (JWT) that securely proves our app’s identity to GitHub.